Parliamentary.ai

 Groups Affected

-• Police and Crime Commissioners: Their plans will directly influence grant allocation decisions.
+• Police and Crime Commissioners: Their police and crime plans will directly influence the grant allocation process.

 Full Text